-A COVID test is required for all employees who are planning or required to be on campus at any time in the fall semester with the following exceptions:
+A COVID test is required for all employees who are planning or required to be on campus at any time during the 2020-21 academic year with the following exceptions:

 - If your presence on campus will be limited and your work will be primarily remote, please speak with the OMG leader responsible for your department for a possible exemption from the initial test.

 - Anyone who has previously tested positive for COVID-19 should not be retested until 90 days after the date of their positive test.